LanLou123/Webgl-Erosion/README.md

       - Sediment transportation :
       semi-lagrangian method (back track in short) is applied to this step, the formula is  !()[img/back.JPG], bilinear interpolation need to be applied to achieve better results

--  **Simulation structre** entire simulation is achieved using a series of ping pong texture pairs each mapping to a spedific stage in the simulation process ，following are the texture pairs I used :
+-  **Simulation structure** entire simulation is achieved using a series of ping pong texture pairs each mapping to a spedific stage in the simulation process ，following are the texture pairs I used :
    - ![](img/fs.JPG)
    - ```read_terrain_tex``` and ```write_terrain_tex``` : including terrain water information, corresponding to d and b in above graph :
      -  **R** chanel : terrain height